International Standard Text Code

-NOTE: The following information has not been substantially edited but remains as an archive of the standard and its implementation.

 Purpose

 By including one or more ISTC numbers as an attribute of a bibliographic record (e.g., an ISBN record), the aggregation, collocation, filtering, etc. of publication records can be achieved automatically based on the content of the relevant publications.
 This solves the problem of identifying the relevant content when it is published under different titles, or where different content is published under the same title.
-The ISTC also enables many improvements in efficiency, such as enabling retail websites to accurately re-use reviews and subject classifications applied to one publication on every other publication of the same work.
+The ISTC enables many improvements in efficiency, such as enabling retail websites to accurately re-use reviews and subject classifications applied to every publication of one work.

-Another application of ISTCs involves using them to identify distinct but related works.
-E.g., the bibliographic records for a number of derivations, such as translations of the same work, can include the ISTC for that original work and thus be automatically grouped together, even though the records are for publications of distinct works with their own individual titles.
+Another application involves using ISTCs to identify distinct but related works.
+E.g., the bibliographic records for a number of derivations, such as translations of the same work, can include the ISTC for that original work and thus be identified, even though the records are for publications of distinct works with separate titles.

 Implementation

-A single database was used to hold all ISTC records, regardless of which country they were registered in.
-Anybody wishing to register a textual work, e.g., an author, agent or publisher, must submit a request to an ISTC registration agency with the necessary metadata needed to distinguish that work from all others.
-This enables each request for the registration of a textual work to be checked for global uniqueness.
-If a work has not already been registered (i.e., if the metadata supplied on the registration request is found to be unique), then a new ISTC number is returned by the system; if a work has already been registered (i.e., if the metadata supplied on the registration request matches that of an existing ISTC record), then the existing ISTC number is returned.
-There is no concept of ownership of an ISTC number; the same number should be used by anyone wherever the same work appears and needs to be identified.
-There is no restriction concerning which registration agency each registration request must be submitted through.
-Anybody wishing to check whether or not a particular work has already been registered will be able to do so by accessing a free-to-use search facility available on the International ISTC Agency website.
-NOTE: The search functionality is no longer functioning on the ISTC website.
-Please contact ISO for information about accessing the historical data.
+A single database was used to hold all ISTC records.
+Anybody wishing to register a textual work, e.g., an author, agent or publisher, submitted a request to an ISTC registration agency with the necessary metadata.
+This enabled each registration request to be checked for global uniqueness.
+Unregistered works (those with unique metadata), a new ISTC number is returned, otherwise the existing ISTC number is returned.
+There is no concept of ownership of an ISTC number; the same number should be used by anyone wherever a work needs to be identified.